boostorg/leaf/doc/whitepaper.md

 In LEAF, error objects are allocated using automatic duration, stored in a `std::tuple` in the scope of `leaf::handle_all`.
 The arguments of the `std::tuple` template are automatically deduced from the types of the arguments of the error-handling lambdas passed to `leaf::handle_all`.
 If the user attempts to communicate error objects of any other type, these objects are discarded, since no error handler can make any use of them.

 The `leaf::result<T>` template can be used as a return value for functions that may fail to produce a `T`.
-It carries the [*failure flag*](#the-semantics-of-a-failure) and, in case it is set, an integer serial number of the failure, while actual error objects are immediately moved into the matching storage reserved in the scope of an error-handling function (e.g. `handle_all`) found in the call stack.
+It carries the [*failure flag*](#1.-the-semantics-of-a-failure) and, in case it is set, an integer serial number of the failure, while actual error objects are immediately moved into the matching storage reserved in the scope of an error-handling function (e.g. `handle_all`) found in the call stack.

-## Exception-safety vs. failure-safety
+## 7. Exception-safety vs. failure-safety

 Many programmers dread C++ exception-safety: the ability of C++ programs to respond correctly to a function call that results in throwing an exception.
 This fear is well founded, though it shouldn't be limited to throwing exceptions, but to all error-handling, regardless of the underlying mechanism.